Skip to main content

 Addressing language barriers in newcomer settlement requires a multi-pronged approach:

 At WelcomeAide, we are focused on point three, while supporting and amplifying efforts across all five areas.
-Language should never be a barrier to accessing the services and information that newcomers need to build a successful life in Canada.
+Learn more about our approach, see our impact on newcomer communities, or explore our programs for Canadian newcomers.
+Language should never be a barrier to accessing the settlement services and information that newcomers need to build a successful life in Canada.
+If you want to help, find out how to get involved with WelcomeAide today.

 Share this article:X (Twitter)LinkedInFacebook